You've crafted your products and launched your online shop. Chosen a business name and sorted your branding.

 Your products deserve the best possible chance in life.
 They need great photography.
 Smartphone snaps (on older devices) with poor lighting just won't cut it.
 Not when there is so much at stake and plenty of competition kicking ass with their content.

-What's more, the latest iPhones have insanely decent cameras with the popular "portrait" mode to rival most DSLRs on the market.
+What's more, the latest iPhones have insanely decent cameras with the famous "portrait" mode to rival most DSLRs on the market.
 Truly.
-It's especially handy for your Instagram account – a superb channel that will help you build an audience, as long as your content is top notch.
+It's especially handy for your Instagram account – a superb channel that will help you build an audience, as long as your content is top-notch.

 Only share the very best photography on Instagram and try and make everything flow beautifully.
 Use the wonderful Planoly app to visually plan, manage and schedule your Instagram posts from your computer or devices.
 You want to try and share one minimal image for every "busy" picture you upload.
 Check out the Snug Gallery as an excellent example of a perfectly coordinated Instagram feed.